 Audiologist

 An audiologist specializes in the study of hearing, balance, and other auditory disorders.
-Primarily audiologists provide professional patient-centered care to minimize the adverse impacts of these diseases on the physical, mental, social, and psychological well-being of the person.
+Primarily audiologists provide professional patient-centered care to minimize the adverse impacts of these diseases on the person’s physical, mental, social, and psychological well-being.

 Ayurvedic Practitioner